W. T. McLain

-William Tyler "Fatty" McLain (June 4, 1885 – July 4, 1938) was a college football player, lawyer, and politician.
+William Tyler "Fatty" McLain (June 4, 1885 – July 4, 1938) was an American college football player, lawyer, and politician.
 McLain was once Attorney-General of Tennessee's Fifteenth District, Shelby County.

 Vanderbilt

 McLain was an All-Southern college football guard for Dan McGugin's Vanderbilt Commodores.
 He was captain-elect for 1909.
-At Vanderbilt, he was a member of Kappa Alpha.
+At Vanderbilt, he was a member of Kappa Alpha Order.